-- The Check Engine Light will be lit on your Instrument Cluster.
+- The check engine light (CEL) will be lit on your instrument cluster.

 - Lack of power upon acceleration.